STARTUP IN THAILAND

 Myth: BOI approval guarantees success

-Reality: Incentives don’t fix weak fundamentals
+Reality: Incentives do not fix weak fundamentals

 Myth: Compliance equals control

-Reality: Control must be designed, not assumed
+Reality: Control must be designed — not assumed

 THE THAILAND PLAYBOOK